Victoria’s closest international trading partner and one of the easiest markets in the world to do business with.

 The country’s population is concentrated in the North Island, with more than a third of residents living in Auckland.
 Like Victoria, New Zealand is a multicultural society, supporting strong connections between New Zealand and global markets.

-Fieldays, 11-14 June 2025: the Southern Hemisphere’s largest agricultural event returns to New Zealand in 2025, offering a launch platform for cutting edge agricultural technology and innovation.
+Fieldays: the Southern Hemisphere’s largest agricultural event returns to New Zealand on 11 to 14 June 2025, offering the ultimate launch platform for cutting edge agricultural technology and innovation.

 Key industries of opportunity for Victorian exporters